 On the flip side of this, another reason for a declined debit card is that the card has not been activated.
 Even though banks usually mail new cards ready to go before the old one has expired, you must remember to activate your new debit card before using it!
 Fortunately, this is as simple as a few-second phone call to the number on the back.

 6. Information mismatch

-Your purchases can also get denied if you enter the wrong information.
-This commonly happens during online transactions.
-Merchants require many fields of information to protect the identity and security of the customer but it opens up more room for error.
-Ensure you have entered all of your details (e.g. name, address, phone number, card details, etc.) so that they match the information on record with your financial institution.
+Another reason you may see your debit card declined is if you enter the wrong personal information.
+This commonly happens during online purchases.
+The bank requires many fields of information to protect the identity and security of the customer, which also opens up more room for error.

 7. Card deactivation

 Another thing to check is if your debit card is still active.
 Your bank has the right to deactivate your account at its discretion, according to its terms and conditions.
 In a more likely scenario, a joint account holder can also deactivate your card.
 This can be a useful feature.
 If you find your debit card is declined on an account you hold jointly with your spouse, for example, it could be that their debit card was lost or stolen, and freezing the account may prevent possible fraudulent activity.